 It's best to find a good veterinarian before you bring home your puppy.
 Then you will have the vet lined up and not have to rush to find one.
 Look for a veterinary office with a great reputation in a convenient location for you.
 Make sure their prices are affordable for you.
 The best way to find a good vet is to ask around and research.
 Talk to friends and family members with pets.
 Look at online reviews.
 You might even want to go take a tour of the hospital and meet the staff to get a feel for the place.

-On your puppy's first visit, be sure to bring all paperwork provided by the breeder or adoption group.
+On your puppy's first visit, be sure to bring all the paperwork provided by the breeder or adoption group.
 Your vet will do the examination and discuss the puppy vaccination schedule with you.
-Puppies should be first vaccinated between six and eight weeks of age.
-Vaccines need to be boostered up until they are about 16-18 weeks old.
-Expect to visit the vet every three weeks or so until then.
+Puppies need several core vaccinations, beginning at six weeks of age.
+Some vaccines require a booster within a year of the last dose in the initial vaccination series.

 07 of 07